Making Study in University-Based English Programs A Reality

 Understanding the Differences

-The Case for University-Based ESL Programs
+The Case for University-Governed ESL Programs

 - Located on the university campus.
 Access to university facilities such as gymnasiums and libraries.

-- Shared campus life with other students, dormitory living options and opportunities to interact with native English speakers at school.
+- Shared campus life with other students, dormitory living options, and opportunities to interact with native English speakers at school.

 - Possibility to attend university lectures.
 Conditional acceptance to degree programs for qualified students.